SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Map-space Correlations

-The substantial scatter in \figref{fig:anticorrelation} reflects a combination of effects.
-Residual scan-aligned artifacts contribute to the dispersion.
-These artifacts arise from the scanning pattern and time-variable foregrounds, including zodiacal light that was not removed in this preliminary analysis.
+Scan-aligned artifacts arising from time-variable foregrounds may also contribute to the dispersion.
 Zodiacal-light emission is expected to be largely uncorrelated between channels, especially for those in different arrays, because the same sky regions are observed at different times.
 Although observations obtained within a few days could introduce a weak correlation, this would act against the observed anticorrelation.
 For an external tracer such as the radiance map, the zodiacal contribution is uncorrelated.
 To assess the impact of these artifacts, we repeat the analysis using more relaxed surface-brightness thresholds in the mask, which include sky areas where the artifacts are more prominent.
 We find that they increase the spread of data points but do not significantly alter the slope or strength of the anticorrelation.
 The primary effect of the artifacts is therefore to broaden the distribution and weaken the correlation rather than to produce spurious correlations between PAH and \bralpha\ emission.
-Additional scatter arises from the line-of-sight superposition of multiple structures within the Galactic plane.
-Many PAH shells and ionized regions have complex three-dimensional geometries, and the observed emission at a given pixel can include contributions from several regions at different distances.
-Projection effects can therefore blur the transition between ionized gas and surrounding PDRs.

 Overall, the anticorrelation indicates that regions of enhanced ionized hydrogen emission are, on average, associated with lower PAH abundance.
 Indeed, the strength of the correlation suggests that ionized gas is one of the dominant drivers of PAH abundance variations across the Galactic plane.
 This behavior is consistent with previously reported PAH depletion in regions of strong ionization~\citep[e.g.,][]{Churchwell2007,Paradis2011,Egorov2023,Egorov2025}.
 Our results extend these studies by demonstrating this anticorrelation across most of the Galactic plane using \spherex\ measurements of the 3.3~$\um$~PAH feature and \bralpha.